olibclarke/coot-trimmings/README.md

 NEW "L": Set contour level of scrollable map in sigma by entering a new value.

+NEW "Y"/"T": Cycle phi/psi angles of terminal residue.
+Useful when manually buiulding in conjunction with "y"

 "M": Mutate active residue by entered single letter code (case-insensitive).

 "?": Display only active model; If only active model displayed, cycle display of models.